Kequc/kequtest/readme.md

 `util.uncache`

-Clear a module from the cache at a given target, this will force the module to be loaded again when needed.
+Clear a module from the cache at a given target, this will force the module to be loaded again when it is needed.

 ## Eslint